scalar-labs/scalar-kubernetes/operation/README.md

 # Operation

-In this directory, you will find many Ansible playbooks to install or deploy an application on Kubernetes cluster.
+In this directory, you will find mainly Ansible playbooks to install or deploy an application on Kubernetes cluster.

 ## Structure